[Last updated January 10, 2016]

 An Inability to Appreciate the Difference Between What Academic Writing Just Is and Bad, Purely Obfuscatory Academic Writing

 I understand and appreciate that jargon helps experts to get the point quickly.
-But most academic writing is just awful – in part because of excessive jargon and in part because the authors can’t write – and I stop readying too many good papers and studies as a result.
+But most academic writing is just awful – in part because of excessive jargon and in part because the authors can’t write – and I stop reading too many good papers and studies as a result.
 This is where most of the dense, meaningful research is, and I should read more of it no matter how badly written it is.

 My liberal friends would accuse me of being a greedy, selfish capitalist and my conservative friends would certainly categorize me as a lefty.
 I prefer not to be pigeonholed and would argue that your attempt to categorize me has more to do with your biases than mine.